ohbarye/slides/2018/roppongi.js-5/README.md

 ***

 At the previous Roppongi.js.
-I've shared a simple script to fetch good first issues from GitHub.
+I've shared a simple script to fetch "good first issues" from GitHub.

 ---